aws-samples/shopfloor-connectivity/docs/core/target-configuration.md

 For targets where the data does not require specific output format, the data is serialized as [JSON data](../sfc-data-format.md#sfc-output-data-schemas).

+When a custom [formatter](#formatter) is configured for a target then this property is ignored.

 **Type**: String

 ---